 With HBO Max, you can binge any of HBO's acclaimed prestige dramas, like Game of Thrones; the entirety of hit sitcoms Friends and Big Bang Theory; fresh new originals; and Oscar-winning classic films and recent superhero blockbusters.

 It's a lot.
 So, Tom's Guide has compiled a list of the best HBO Max movies and shows, so you don't get lost endlessly browsing through the catalog.
-We've also highlighted some programming that's new this month, as well as some that's about to leave the service.

 Expecting Amy (docuseries)

 Amy Schumer isn't everybody's cup of tea, but her fans (myself included) adore her no-holds-barred, filthy, unabashed brand of comedy.
 She brings that same unfiltered quality to this three-episode documentary about her difficult pregnancy.
 "I didn’t know that you got so sick for so much of your pregnancy.
 Is that stupid I didn’t know that?” she jokes in one episode.
 Schumer actually suffered from hyperemesis gravidarium, an extreme form of morning sickness.
 The docuseries is mostly made of home footage shot on phones, which gives it a very personal, intimate feeling.
-And it's fascinating to see how Schumer remains who she is, while also evolving as she hurtles toward parenthood. — Kelly Woo
+And it's fascinating to see how Schumer remains who she is, while also evolving as she hurtles toward parenthood. — Kelly Woo (Watch now)

 - The best Hulu movies and TV shows are